 With maturity one hopes that one becomes more free from anxiety.

 ‘What else is wisdom?
 To stand from fear set free: To stand and wait.’ is a line from The Bacchae by Euripides.

 Wait for what?
-Wait for what transpires.
-Wait for what the occasion demands, and if it demands that one takes a stance, makes a show of it, gets it out there – then if you’ve got it, flaunt it.
+Well, wait for what transpires.
+That is, wait for what the occasion demands, and if it demands that one takes a stance, makes a show of it, gets it out there – then if you’ve got it, flaunt it.